XZCUTE/QuizBeeSystem/README.md

-# ICCT Quiz Bee System
+# ICCTQB - ICCT Quiz Bee System

 A real-time quiz application built with React, Vite, and Firebase.